 What is a Variable….Really?

-I struggled with math for years (if you’re interested why, you can read my article on dyscalculia).
-If it isn’t bad enough that math involves arithmetic (which I’m very poor at but I appreciate the advent of the graphing calculator!), mathematicians have also taken it upon themselves to give us a word like “variable” that is hard to define and means something different according to what branch of math you are dealing with and what situation you’re using the word in.
+If it isn’t bad enough that math involves arithmetic (I appreciated the advent of the graphing calculator!), mathematicians have also taken it upon themselves to give us a word like “variable” that is hard to define and means something different according to what branch of math you are dealing with and what situation you’re using the word in.
 To put it another way, a variable means nothing unless you have a context for it.